jarsen/jarsen.github.io/_posts/2015-06-23-no-magic-json-pt2.md

 }
 {% endhighlight %}

+We got rid of `fromJSON` in favor of `init`.
+This gives us the opportunity to set all the values before the object is initialized—the only trick is that our initializer now throws.

 I like that.
 I hope you do too.

  As always, comments are welcome—either down below or on [twitter](http://twitter.com/jarsen) ([@jarsen](http://twitter.com/jarsen))